pintergreg/software-engineering/practicals/01_project_assignment.md

 ## work in agile methodology

 :::::::::::: {.columns}
-::::::::: {.column width="65%"}
+::::::::: {.column width="70%"}
 - imagine how you would use a software like this
     - what functions would you need
-- identify dependencies between the functions / modules
+- identify dependencies between the features / modules
 - plan sprints with usable increments
-- deadline: **10 December 2025** (week 13)
+- deadline: **2 December 2025** (week 12)
-    - when the team also presents the design as a presentation
+    - when the team also presents the work as a presentation (10 minutes)
 - practical classes are workshops
-    - possible feedback from the instructor
+    - main source of feedback from the instructor
-- **NO CODING**
+- NO CODING

 :::::::::
-::::::::: {.column width="35%"}
+::::::::: {.column width="30%"}
 ![](../lectures/figures/publicdomainvectors/business-ideas-development.svg)

 :::::::::